sandiegojs/sdjs-speaker-app/Readme.md

 #### Spinning up the Server

-Within the server folder, we'll startup the database and backend.
+Within the server folder, we'll startup the database and backend:

 ```sh
 $ cd sdjs-speaker-app/server
 ```

 We'll run this docker-compose command to get MongoDB running.
-(This may take a while the first time.)
+(This may take a while the first time.):

 ```sh
 $ docker-compose up -d